du1204/du1204.github.io/index.md

 ## News and Upcoming Events

 - The paper [[KHB+20]](https://www.biorxiv.org/content/10.1101/2020.07.02.183459v2.full.pdf) about "secure genotype imputation based on HE" is now available at bioRxiv.
-This is a joint work of [iDASH 2019](http://www.humangenomeprivacy.org/2019/) winner teams and the organizing group.
+This is a joint work of [iDASH 2019](http://www.humangenomeprivacy.org/2019/) Track 2 winner teams, UTHealth and Microsoft Research.

 - The paper [[CKK19]](https://eprint.iacr.org/2019/1234.pdf) was selected for the Gold Award at 26th [Samsung Humantech Paper Award](https://humantech.samsung.com/) (1st place in Computer Science & Engineering).